Your mortgage fell through on closing day? What to do now

 3. Job change or loss of employment

-What to do now: The best thing you can do to prevent a job change to from nullifying your mortgage is to be open with your lender about the change as soon as it happens.
+What to do now: The best thing you can do to prevent a job change from nullifying your mortgage is to be open with your lender about the change as soon as it happens.
 Your employment changes might not be a deal breaker.
 However, if your lender says you're not qualified for a mortgage, they may ask you to wait for a time to show you have adequate income from your new job.

 4. A low home appraisal